isabella232/offer-decisioning.en/help/get-started/using/glossary.md

 * **Eligible Offer**: An eligible offer meets the constraints defined upstream that can be consistently offered to a profile.

-* **Offer Decisioning** or **Offer Management**: Offer Decisioning is collection of services and UI that enables marketers to create and deliver end-user personalized offer experiences across channels and applications using business logic and decision rules.
+* **[!DNL Offer Decisioning]** or **Offer Management**: [!DNL Offer Decisioning] is collection of services and UI that enables marketers to create and deliver end-user personalized offer experiences across channels and applications using business logic and decision rules.

 * **Fallback Offers**: A fallback offer is the default offer displayed when an end-user is not eligible for any of the offers in the collection used.